programatik29/axum-tutorial/docs/README.md

-# Introduction
+# Axum

-## What is Axum?

-[axum] is a web application framework that focuses on ergonomics and modularity.
+Axum is a web application framework for writing HTTP applications with Rust and focuses on ergonomics and modularity.

 ### Modularity

 [axum] is built on [tower] abstractions.
 Those abstractions:

 - Are protocol agnostic.
-Which means you can use same code for multiple protocols like http and grpc.
+Which means you can use same code for multiple protocols like HTTP and gRPC.
-- Has built in middlewares and utilities which you can use with [axum].
+- Have built-in middleware and utilities which you can use with [axum].
 - Allow lower level access.
 This makes it easy to create libraries to work with [axum].
 You can find useful libraries [here][ecosystem].